Odds: Decimal odds

 The European odds also represent the potential winnings (net returns), but in addition they factor in the stake (e.g. 6/5 or 1.2 plus 1 = 2.2).

 Favoured in continental Europe, Australia, New Zealand, Canada, and Singapore, decimal odds quote the ratio of the payout amount, including the original stake, to the stake itself.
 Therefore, the decimal odds of an outcome are equivalent to the decimal value of the fractional odds plus one.
 Thus even odds 1/1 are quoted in decimal odds as 2.00.
 The 4/1 fractional odds discussed above are quoted as 5.00, while the 1/4 odds are quoted as 1.25.
 This is considered to be ideal for parlay betting, because the odds to be paid out are simply the product of the odds for each outcome wagered on.
 When looking at decimal odds in betting terms, the underdog has the higher of the two decimals, while the favorite has the lower of the two.
-To calculate decimal odds, you can use the equation Return = Initial Wager × Decimal Value.
-For example, if you bet €100 on Liverpool to beat Manchester City at 2.00 odds you would win €200 (€100 × 2.00).
-Decimal odds are favoured by betting exchanges because they are the easiest to work with for trading, as they reflect the inverse of the probability of an outcome.
+The equation for calculating decimal odds is Payout = Initial Wager × Decimal Value.
+For example, if one bets €100 on Liverpool to beat Manchester City at 2.00 odds, the payout, including the stake, would be €200 (€100 × 2.00).
+Decimal odds are favoured by betting exchanges because they are the easiest to work with for trading, as they reflect the reciprocal of the probability of an outcome.
 For example, a quoted odds of 5.00 equals to a probability of 1 / 5.00, that is 0.20 or 20%.

 Decimal odds are also known as European odds, digital odds or continental odds.